3 – 2 – 1 Liftoff! We have lift off…

 Set Construction Call! – Mondays, Tuesdays and Thursdays evenings, 7 p.m.
 Every hand is appreciated!
 If you don’t know how to do it, we’ll teach you.
 If you do know, bring a friend and teach them!
 Basic carpentry skills are something everyone should learn by their 30’s.
 I know this to be true because I read it on the Internet!

 Good News– The roof leak over east electrical lobby is not as bad as it first seemed!
 There is No evidence of interior water damage.
 Bad News –While looking into the roof problem, we discovered a new problem with the wood siding on the north wall of the theatre, some boards rotting, others peeling up.
+We had to contact maryland waterproofing company to repair it which they did quickly.
 How about a fundraiser for facility maintenance and repair, maybe buy a brick, buy a shingle, buy a light bulb?
 On-going facility maintenance will continue to be a challenge for us.
 Every home owner understands this.

 As Roseanne Roseannadanna would say: “It’s always something.”
 (Of course you have to be of a certain age to remember Roseanne Roseannadanna, too.)